-Primula Cold Brew coffee maker is one of the best rated brewers, and it is slightly cheaper that the competition.
+Primula Cold Brew coffee maker is one of the best-rated brewers, and it is slightly cheaper than the competition.
 Toddy, Filtron and Oxo are all more expensive, but the reality is that Primula works just as well as the more popular ones.

 There are a few key differences between the two cold brewing systems, and we will show you these differences, but ultimately, the brewing method is the same.

 If you already own the Primula brewer, you should check our comprehensive tutorial on how to make Cold Brew.
 That article is here: Perfect Cold Brew at Home.
 If you are looking to buy one, and you want to learn more about it, this review is the perfect start point.

 Primula Cold Brew Coffee Maker vs Toddy and Filtron

 Let’s see what are the most important features of a cold brew maker and compare Primula with the most known makers on the market.
 Any immersion cold brew maker needs a brewing chamber and a filtration system.

 The standard is the Toddy system where the brewing chamber sits above the filter.
 Primula has the filter in the brewing chamber, the maker calls this filter a core.
 This makes the filter more compact than Toddy Filtron, and others.
 Another advantage of the Primula system is the convenience of not having to filter the coffee after brewing.